Skip to main content

 Consider Figure 5.1.1.
 This figure shows a feature branch (in the left panel) that is to be merged into the current main branch (in the right panel).
 The center panel shows the best common ancestor from which both the feature branch and main branch have diverged.

 The current main branch contains changes, merged by the maintainers, to fix several bugs that existed in the best common ancestor.
-The feature branch has been changed to use more descriptive variable names, but has not fixed the bugs.
+The feature branch has been changed to use more descriptive variable names, but has not fixed all of the bugs.

 Figure 5.1.1.
 Example merge conflicts with Best Common Ancestor.